OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Add variable called FundamentalsDemos.HelloWorld.Greeting]

-We'll add a value,
+We'll add a value...

 [Add value: Hello, Development!]

-and while we're here, let's make a note that we can select a specific Variable Type.
+... and while we're here, let's make a note that we can select a specific Variable Type.
 For example, if this value was a password, I might choose to set the variable to Sensitive.
 This will ensure the value is encrypted in the Octopus database and that it is never revealed in any Deployment Logs.

 [Set the value to sensitive, then undo it]